 If equipment is no longer required within six months of the date of issue and the provider is still in contact with the worker, re-issue of the equipment to another worker may be negotiated.
 If the worker is no longer in contact with the provider, the worker should contact SIRA on 13 10 50.

-If there is disagreement about eligibility or use of the SIRA equipment and workplace modifications program prior to submission of an application, the worker and/or provider should try to resolve the matter directly with the insurer in the first instance.
+If there is disagreement about eligibility or use of the equipment and workplace modifications program, the worker should try to resolve the matter with the insurer in the first instance.

 Vocational rehabilitation programs resources are available: